KlausPopp/Moddy/docs/detailed/visualization.rst

 .. figure:: ../_static/0440_fsm.png

-The "Apps" and "Vol" boxes are sub-states of the "NormalOp" state.
+The "Apps" and "Vol" boxes are sub-states of the "normal_op" state.

 To generate a state machine graph, just call :func:`~.dotFsm.moddyGenerateFsmGraph()` after state machine instantiation.